Writing Your profile for Psychology Today

 It’s important to get this right — but it’s hard.

-Have you struggled to figure out exactly what to say about your therapy services, and how to identify which factors distinguish you from the dozens or hundreds of other practitioners in your metro area?
-Does it seem impossible to fit all this into a few brief paragraphs that match the format requirements of a specific therapist directory?
+You’ve been struggling to figure out exactly what to say about your therapy services, and how to identify which factors distinguish you from the dozens or hundreds of other practitioners in your metro area.

-If so, you’re not alone.
-Frankly, writing this type of profile is hard work, and most folks don’t have the time or energy to put into it.
+Frankly, writing this type of profile truly is hard work.
+Most folks don’t have the time or energy to put into it.

 Many therapists include a listing on one of the major directory sites (such as TherapyDen, Inclusive Therapists, or Psychology Today) as a key part of their online marketing strategy, because these sites rank highly in search engine results.
 But the actual writing of the profile, it seems, is a universally dreaded task.